 published 1968 by the Scottish Genealogy Society.

 There has been a census every ten years since 1801, excluding 1941.
 The latest that is currently available is for 1901.
-Scottish census returns are held at New Register House and copies on microfilm may be consulted in LDS Family History Centres around the world.
+Scottish census returns are held at National Records of Scotland and copies on microfilm may be consulted in LDS Family History Centres around the world.

 A list of the relevant LDS films for the Parishes of Clackmannanshire is available.